bitWarrior/bitWarrior/SECURITY.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in this project, please report it to me at <Stephanos-Doran@proton.me>.
+If you have encountered a potential security vulnerability in this project, please report it to me at <bitWarrior@proton.me>.
 I will work with you to verify the vulnerability and patch it.

 When reporting issues, please provide the following information: